-(Also offered in Certificate of Achievement)
+(Also offered in Certificate of Achievement) Associate of Science (AS) Degree

 The field of disaster management is becoming increasingly important as government and industries seek to ensure that there is minimal damage, rapid response capability, and return to normalcy after natural or man-made disasters.
 This programme is designed to accommodate those students who wish to continue their studies beyond the Certificate of Achievement level.